 Having looked at the photos now I don't think a shortening of the top lip to nose would work, perhaps it might be something that may need looking at after you have had the nose re-done but I think it should be ok.

 Perhaps looking at having the hairline brought down again might be an idea too, once you have the brow done it might seem that your hair is slightly receding and bringing the hairline down just a fraction would soften the look of the forehead further."

-While arranging my reassignment surgery for November 2003 with Dr. Suporn, I asked for a consultation to be held while I was in Thailand.
-When I was admitted to Aikchol Hospital for my surgery on the following day and an X-Ray was taken of my chest, X-Rays (front and profile) were also taken of my face so that Dr. Suporn could confirm the clinic's assessment.
+Having made up my mind, while arranging my reassignment surgery for November 2003 with Dr. Suporn, I asked for a consultation to be held while I was in Thailand.
+As a result when I was admitted to Aikchol Hospital for my surgery the following day and an X-Ray was taken of my chest, X-Rays (both front and profile) were also taken of my face so that Dr. Suporn could confirm the clinic's assessment.

-At my first check-up following my reassignment surgery, he told me that he'd had a chance to study the facial X-Rays taken at the hospital when I was admitted, and that I have rather thick bone in my forehead - so the Type II "compression" approach would definitely work for my forehead - I didn't need the more major "Type III" reconstructive technique - definitely good news!
+At my first check-up following my reassignment surgery, he told me that he had had a chance to study the facial X-Rays taken at the hospital when I was admitted, and that I had rather thick bone in my forehead.
+As such he believed that a Type II "compression" approach would definitely work on my forehead - I didn't need the more major "Type III" reconstructive technique, which was definitely good news!

-I also asked about the need for the sliding genioplasty and jaw reduction and he explained why it was necessary in my case (basically because of the shape of my jaw, which the X-Rays undoubtedly confirmed).
-I don't pretend to understand all he told me, but I'd already put my life in his hands once by then trusted him totally.
+I also asked about the need for the sliding genioplasty and jaw reduction and he explained why he considered it necessary in my case (basically because of the shape of my jaw, which the X-Rays undoubtedly confirmed).
+I don't pretend to understand all he told me, but I'd already put my life in his hands once by then so trusted him on that.

-Finally, having also met patients who've undergone most of these procedures while in Thailand for my reassignment surgery I was completely happy with my choice and confident of the outcome.
+Finally, having also met patients who had undergone most of these procedures while in Thailand for my reassignment surgery I was completely happy with my choice and confident of the outcome.
 That confidence proved to be well placed.